OpenNebula/marketplace-docs/source/service/oneke.rst

 .. note::

-    A service template links to VM templates which link to disk images, in such a way that everything is recursively downloaded when importing the Virtual Appliance in the OpenNebula Cloud
+    A service template links to VM templates which link to disk images, in such a way that everything is recursively downloaded when importing the Virtual Appliance in the OpenNebula Cloud.

 OneFlow Service
 ----------------

 OneKE Virtual Appliance is implemented as a OneFlow Service.
-OneFlow allows to define, execute and manage multi-tiered applications, so called Services, composed of interconnected Virtual Machines with deployment dependencies between them.
+OneFlow allows you to define, execute, and manage multi-tiered applications, so called Services, composed of interconnected Virtual Machines with deployment dependencies between them.
 Each group of Virtual Machines is deployed and managed as a single entity (called role).

 .. note::